-Lloyd’s / the London Market also provides a number of tools for use by the market, which may assist auditors:
+Lloyd’s/LIC/ the London Market also provides a number of tools for use by the market, which may assist auditors:

-Central market due diligence systems:
+Central market due diligence systems/Streamlined Compliance:

-Access to central market due diligence systems is encouraged as they should provide auditors with up to date copies of many of the documents that may be required prior to audit.
+Access to central market due diligence systems is encouraged as they should provide auditors with up-to-date copies of many of the documents that may be required prior to audit.

-Where appropriate or required, the managing agent is responsible for requesting access to central market due diligence systems for the auditor
+Where appropriate or required, the managing agent is responsible for requesting access to central market due diligence systems for the auditor.
+Auditors may also be provided information gathered as part of the Streamlined Compliance process.

-Crystal:
+Crystal +:

-Crystal provides Lloyd's market participants with quick and easy access to international regulatory and taxation requirements.
+Crystal + provides Lloyd's market participants with quick and easy access to international regulatory and taxation requirements.

-Market participants and auditors may access publically available content or register as a user and benefit from:
+Market participants and auditors may access the available content and register as a user and benefit from:

-Access to premium content
+Access to regulatory content

 Risk location guidance

-Regular updates on regulatory and fiscal requirements via Lloyd’s Regulatory Communications newsletters
+Regular updates on regulatory and fiscal requirements via Lloyd’s/LIC Regulatory Communications newsletters

-Access to Crystal Assist, an online tutorial that provide an introduction to Lloyd’s licences and regulatory / fiscal requirements
+Access to Crystal +, an online tutorial that provides an introduction to Lloyd’s licences and regulatory / fiscal requirements

 Ability to save favourite searches.

-Access to Crystal and full details on how to register are available at www.lloyds.com/crystal.
+Access to Crystal + and full details on how to register are available at https://crystalplus.lloyds.com/home

-Risk Locator Tool:

-Lloyd’s provides the Risk Locator tool to assist market participants in establishing the most appropriate regulatory and tax location for a specific risk or insured.
-Use of the tool can assist coverholders writing on a cross border basis by confirming that they are writing within the terms of the binding authority, complying with Lloyd’s / local regulatory requirements and applying the correct tax.

-Market participants can gain access to the tool by registering for an account on Lloyds.com.

 E-Learning Modules:

 Lloyd’s website provides a number of E-learning tools which may assist auditors and coverholders on a number of topics, including:

-Sanctions

-Anti Bribery

-Anti Money Laundering
+Financial Crime Prevention

 Conduct Risk

+UK Complaints Handling

-UK Complaints HandlingLloyd’s Brussels Claims Considerations
+LIC Claims Considerations

-Where claims are handled by the CH on behalf of Lloyd’s Brussels (such will be evidenced in the CH agreement), additional considerations should be given to the following items, with any Lloyd’s Brussels recommendations clearly referenced made in the appropriate Section and Risk areas below;
+Where claims are handled by the coverholder (CH) on behalf of LIC (such will be evidenced in the CAA), additional considerations should be given to the following items, with any LIC recommendations clearly referenced made in the appropriate Section and Risk areas below:

-Loss Funds (Section 3, Risk Area - Loss Funds): CH should be able to account for any loss funds provided for Lloyd’s Brussels’ claims and the balance held on behalf of Lloyd’s Brussels
+Loss Funds (Section 3, Risk Area - Loss Funds): CH should be able to account for any loss funds provided for LIC claims and the balance held on behalf of LIC

-LBS as the Legal Entity (Section 1, Risk Area – Claims Handling and File Management): CH must ensure that its claims handlers are aware from first notification which claims are against policies written by Lloyd’s Insurance Company SA, and record the claims against this entity in its system
+LIC as the Legal Entity (Section 1, Risk Area – Claims Handling and File Management): CH must ensure that its claims handlers are aware from first notification which claims are against policies written by LIC, and record the claims against this entity in its system

 Representation (Section 1, Risk Areas – Claims Handling and File Management, Supplier Management):

-CHs must inform policyholders that they are acting on behalf of Lloyd’s Insurance Company SA
+CHs must inform policyholders that they are acting on behalf of LIC

-If the CH instructs third parties/experts, the instructions should make it clear that they are being given on behalf of Lloyd’s Insurance Company SA
+If the CH instructs third parties/experts, the instructions should make it clear that they are being given on behalf of LIC

 Invoices (Section 1, Risk Area – Supplier Management):

-Instructions to third party experts to provide services to underwriters should request that invoices be made out to Lloyd’s Insurance Company S.A, 14th Floor, Bastion Tower, Marsveldplein 5, 1050 Brussels, Belgium, and should include Lloyd’s Brussels’ VAT number: BE0682594839.
+Instructions to third party experts to provide services to underwriters should request that invoices be made out to Lloyd’s Insurance Company S.A, 14th Floor, Bastion Tower, Marsveldplein 5, 1050 Brussels, Belgium, and should include LIC’s VAT number: BE0682594839.
 Invoices should be sent to CH for settlement, subject to the CHs authority limits, and to the CAM if outside the CHs authority limit

-b) A copy of any invoice in an amount of over €50,000 should be supplied to the CAM
+b) A copy of any invoice in an amount of over EUR50,000 should be supplied to the CAM